epikulski/digitalarchive/docs/source/quickstart.rst

 ------------------------

 Most search results return "unhydrated" instances of resources with incomplete metadata.
-All attributes that are not yet available are replaced with an alias of :class:`~digitalarchive.models.UnhydratedField`.
+All attributes that are not yet available are represented by an alias of :class:`~digitalarchive.models.UnhydratedField`.
 Use the :meth:`~digitalarchive.models.Document.hydrate()` method to download the full metadata for a resource.

     >>> from digitalarchive import Document
     >>> test_doc = Document.match(description="Vietnam War").first()